Ty Cobb: 1910: Chalmers Award controversy

 Going into the final days of the 1910 season, Cobb had a .004 lead on Nap Lajoie for the American League batting title.
 The prize for the winner of the title was a Chalmers automobile.
 Cobb sat out the final two games to preserve his average.
 Lajoie hit safely eight times in a doubleheader, but six of those hits were bunt singles.
 Later it was rumored that the opposing manager had instructed his third baseman to play extra deep to allow Lajoie to win the batting race over the generally disliked Cobb.
 Still, at the end Cobb was credited with a barely higher average.
 In the resulting controversy, AL president Ban Johnson was forced to arbitrate the situation.
 He declared Cobb the rightful owner of the title, but car company president Hugh Chalmers chose to award one to both Cobb and Lajoie.
-(It was later found by a researcher in the 1970s that one Detroit game had apparently been counted twice, in which case if corrected Cobb actually lost to Lajoie.
+(It was later claimed by a researcher in the 1970s that one Detroit game had apparently been counted twice, in which case if corrected Cobb actually finished behind Lajoie.
 Major League Baseball nevertheless recognizes Cobb as the winner, with the original stats having been grandfathered in.)